 The personal account will enable potential employers and other job search contacts to stay in touch with you easily and safely.

 Particularly if you are employed, use a personal account that your employer can't easily read.
 Having your employer know you are job hunting may result in a very uncomfortable conversation or, even, job loss.

 If you don't already have an email account, different from the one you use in your job or in your school, establish one NOW.

 If you have graduated from a college or university, check to see if they offer permanent accounts to alumni.
 Mail to those accounts may be forwarded to whatever email account you are using or you can simply login to that account and use it for your all of your personal or non-work email.

 In addition, free accounts are available through Google, and they provide you with a safe way for potential employers to contact you that you can use regardless of where you live or who you work for.
 And for you to contact them.

 Use this email address for your job search and also for your LinkedIn and other online profiles.
 Using a work address, particularly for a LinkedIn Profile, can really complicate the process of updating your Profile when you no longer have access to the work email address.

-Particularly if you are employed, a personal cell phone provides both security and employment protection.
+Particularly if you are employed, a Google Voice or personal cell phone provides both security and employment protection.
 Should a recruiter or employer wish to contact you during the work day, you don't want them to call you at work using your employers telephone.
 If someone leaves a message, or even a voicemail, for you regarding your job search, you could lose your job.
-Employers can and do legally monitor their telephone and voicemail systems.
+Employers can and do legally monitor their telephone, email, and voicemail systems.